Northwest Passage (Fringe): Reviews

 The A.V.
 Club writer Noel Murray graded the episode with a B+, explaining "It was the atmosphere that sold me on "Northwest Passage", an episode with a fairly middling mystery and only minimal advancement of the master-plot.
 (Though the end-point of that advancement was a doozy, and has me eating a little crow.)
 At times tonight the show almost felt like a backdoor pilot for a new series, with Peter tooling around the Pacific Northwest meeting local law enforcement and cracking cases.
 And while that's a show I'd definitely watch, I confess I'm anxious to jump ahead to next week, when there'll be inter-dimensional conflict and doppelgangers galore".
 Murray considered the ending with the appearance of Walternate a "strong finish to a mostly strong episode".
-IGN's Ramsey Isler gave it 7.8/10, writing that "Fringes sophomore season is building up to an epic 2-part finale.
+IGNs Ramsey Isler gave it 7.8/10, writing that "Fringes sophomore season is building up to an epic 2-part finale.
 This episode doesn't reveal much in terms of overall Fringe mythology until the very awesome ending, and even then it just confirms what we already knew or suspected.
 Still, this installment deserves credit for using a different formula and giving Joshua Jackson some much-deserved time in the spotlight all by himself".

 "Josh Jackson completely owned this episode.
 He so completely dominated it, so completely inhabited his character, that he nearly renders Walter Bishop superfluous.
 Yet this is all accomplished without negating any of the character development we have seen to date...
 If the plot had holes you could drive a starship through, the episode was still redeemed by top notch acting, the X-Files ambiance, and the new dimensions added to our knowledge of Peter.
 I can forgive lame plotting for the sake of excellent acting."